raycursive/raycursive/README.md

 ### Hi there 👋

+- I'm currently a MSCS student at Stony Brook University
+- Interested in distributed systems, operating systems, multi-core systems and concurrency control

 <!--
 **raycursive/raycursive** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.